xarthurx/IG-Mesh/.github/README.md

 3. Install the plugin and restart Rhino.

 ### Food4Rhino
-The [project page on Food4Rhino](https://www.food4rhino.com/en/app/ig-mesh) also holds major release versions of this library.
+The [Project Page](https://www.food4rhino.com/en/app/ig-mesh) on Food4Rhino also holds major release versions of this library.

 ### Pre-compiled release
 Pre-compiled releases are available on the [GitHub repo](https://github.com/xarthurx/IG-Mesh).